Nicolas Mahut: 2006: Return to top singles 100

 Three challenger titles & making the third round at Wimbledon saw him return to the top 100 in the singles rankings.

-2007: First ATP final
+2007: First ATP singles final

 In June, at the Queen's Club Championships, he was awarded runner-up losing to Andy Roddick 6–4, 6–7(7–9), 6–7(2–7).
 He repeated that solid form the following month, making the final at the Campbell's Hall of Fame Championships. losing to Fabrice Santoro 4–6, 4–6.

 2008: 50 career singles wins

 At the Rome masters, he collected his 50th career singles victory.